coyotespike/coyotespike.github.io/_posts/2016-04-09-ALifeDecoded.md

 layout: post
 title: "Book Review: A Life Decoded"
 date: 2016-04-09 12:42
-description: "A quick overview of one of the most exciting stories of modern science"
+description: "A quick overview of one of the most exciting stories of modern science.
+Venter's story has a lot to teach us about the hardball politics at the upper echelons of Big Science"
 # tags will also be used as html meta keywords.
 tags:
   - synthetic biology